Tech firms, Wall Street lead job cuts in corporate America

 Bed Bath & Beyond:

-The retailer will
+The retailer will lay off more employees this year in an

-employees this year in an attempt to reduce costs.
-Last
+attempt to reduce costs.
+Last year, company executives had said

-year, company executives had said the home goods retailer was
+the home goods retailer was cutting about 20% of its corporate

-about 20% of its corporate and supply chain workforce.
+and supply chain workforce.

 Phillips 66: